 - Reviewing and reporting to the Minister of Commerce every three years on the retirement income policies implemented by government

 - Monitoring the effects of retirement villages legislation, administering the retirement village disputes process and appointing members to disputes panels as vacancies arise

 Financial capability role

 One of the key roles of the Retirement Commissioner is to lift the financial capability of all New Zealanders aged 5 to 105.
-The Commission was instrumental in the development of the National Strategy for Financial Literacy.
+The Commission was instrumental in the development of the National Strategy for Financial Capability.